cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_04_users_app_and_db_by_helm.md

 - The values for e.g. Image and Version are mentioned above.
 - For the password you can choose any string, if you want to generate one, you can do so by executing in an termial e.g. `openssl rand -base64 9` ([here are a few more ways](https://www.howtogeek.com/howto/30184/10-ways-to-generate-a-random-password-from-the-command-line/)).
 - ServicePort can be any port (e.g. 80 or 8080), you will need this one later to configure the route used by ads.
+- TomcatPort should be 8080 (default port of the tomcat docker image).

 Now do `helm install bulletinboard-users`.
 In the current state the user-service will run, but there will be no data in the database.
 You can test that the user-service is runing by doing: